mundyreimer/mundyreimer.github.io/_posts/2020-12-13-free-energy-principle.md

 [^5]: [Self-supervision, normativity and the free energy principle](https://www.researchgate.net/publication/339918179_Self-supervision_normativity_and_the_free_energy_principle)

-[^6]: [The Math is not the Territory: Navigating the Free Energy Principle](http://philsci-archive.pitt.edu/18315/1/Andrews_25.10.20_TMINTT.pdf) by Mel Andrews, a PhD student working in the intersection of the philosophy of biology and cognitive science.
-This is a, You can also often find them posting [their thoughts on Twitter](https://twitter.com/bayesianboy) :)
+[^6]: [The Math is not the Territory: Navigating the Free Energy Principle](http://philsci-archive.pitt.edu/18315/1/Andrews_25.10.20_TMINTT.pdf) by Mel Andrews, a PhD student working in the intersection of the philosophy of biology and cognitive science.You can also often find them posting [their thoughts on Twitter](https://twitter.com/bayesianboy)

 [^7]: [It’s Bayes All The Way Up](https://slatestarcodex.com/2016/09/12/its-bayes-all-the-way-up/) and [God Help Us, Let’s Try To Understand Friston On Free Energy](https://slatestarcodex.com/2018/03/04/god-help-us-lets-try-to-understand-friston-on-free-energy/) Blog posts by Scott from SlateStarCodex that one should read if you a tad math-averse as they help motivate why we might care about this topic from a neuroscience standpoint and they do this in a very intuitive way.
 Scott is a psychiatrist and famous blogger in online Rationalist community.